Hugh Grosvenor, 1st Duke of Westminster: Personal life

 Hugh Lupus Grosvenor was born at Eaton Hall, Cheshire, the second and eldest surviving son of Richard Grosvenor, 2nd Marquess of Westminster and Lady Elizabeth Leveson-Gower, the younger daughter of George Leveson-Gower, the 2nd Marquess of Stafford and later the 1st Duke of Sutherland.
 He was educated at Eton College and, until 1847, at Balliol College, Oxford.
 He left Oxford without taking a degree to become Member of Parliament (MP) for Chester.
 This seat, a family borough, had been held by his uncle Robert Grosvenor (later the 1st Baron Ebury), who decided to move to one of the two unopposed Middlesex seats.
 In 1851, he toured India and Ceylon.

 The following year, on 28 April 1852, Grosvenor married his first cousin, the 17-year-old Lady Constance Sutherland-Leveson-Gower, the fourth daughter of the 2nd Duke of Sutherland.
-The wedding was held in the Chapel Royal in St. James's Palace, London, and was attended by Queen Victoria and Albert.
+The wedding was held in the Chapel Royal in St. James's Palace, London, and was attended by Queen Victoria and Prince Albert.
 Constance's mother had been Mistress of the Robes to Queen Victoria and a "favourite" of the queen.
 Their first child, a son, was born in 1853, and Queen Victoria became his godmother.
 By 1874, the couple had eleven children, eight of whom survived into adulthood; five sons and three daughters.

 In 1880, Constance died from Bright's disease (nephritis).
 Two years later, in June 1882, Grosvenor married Katherine Cavendish, third daughter of the 2nd Baron Chesham and Henrietta Frances Lascelles.
 She was then aged 24, younger than the duke's eldest son and two of his daughters.
 They had four children, two sons and two daughters.
 The succession to the dukedom (and estates) was destined to devolve upon the sons born of this second marriage, because although the first marriage had produced five sons who grew to adulthood, none of them produced heirs.